doc4d/docs/docs/Users/handling_users_groups.md

 - in the user settings folder, i.e. in the "Settings" folder at the same level as the "Project" folder.
 These settings are used by default for the application.
 - in the data settings folder,  i.e. in the "Settings" folder in the "Data" folder.
 If a **directory.json** file is present at this location, it takes priority over the file in the user settings folder.
 This feature allows you to define custom/local Users and Groups configurations.
 The custom configuration will left untouched by an application upgrade.

-> If 4D password access control is not enabled, the **directory.json** is not created.
+> If no password is assigned to the "Designer" user, the **directory.json** is not created.